Empty nets as overfishing and climate change sap Lake Malawi

 "We were hoping to catch a half-boat full or maybe a quarter-boat ... but I'm afraid the fish are dwindling in numbers," port manager Alfred Banda told AFP staring wearily at the small catch as it was dragged onto the sand.

-"Before, we used to catch a full boat but now we are struggling," he said, adding that a full boat would earn a team of between six and 12 fishermen about $300.
+"Before, we used to catch a full boat but now we are struggling," he said, adding that a full boat would earn a team of between six and 12 fishermen about US$300.

-Bordering three countries - Malawi, Tanzania and Mozambique - Lake Malawi stretches across more than 29,000 sq km with over 1,000 species of fish.
+Bordering three countries - Malawi, Tanzania and Mozambique - Lake Malawi stretches across more than 29,000 square kilometres with over 1,000 species of fish.

 The 14,000 people living at Senga Bay depend on the lake for food and for their livelihood.